rack/rack-attack/README.md

 Rack::Attack.failure_cooldown = nil
 ```

+### Built-in error handling

+By default, Rack::Attack "does the right thing" when internal errors occur:

+- If the error is a Redis or Dalli cache error, ignore the error and allow the request.
+- Otherwise, raise the error.
+The request will fail.

+All errors will trigger the failure cooldown, regardless of whether they are ignored or raised.

 ### Custom error handling

-By default, Rack::Attack will ignore any Redis or Dalli cache errors, and raise any other errors it receives.
-Note that ignored errors will still trigger the failure cooldown.
-Ignored errors may be specified as Class
-or String values.
+For most use cases, it is not necessary to re-configure Rack::Attack's default error handling.
+However, there are several ways you may do so.

+First, you may specify the list of errors to ignore as an array of Class and/or String values:

 ```ruby
 # in initializers/rack_attack.rb